HR Tech

 “Whether it’s HR software or anything else, people are making their case for [next year's] budget now and going toward the end of the year,” said Jessica Donahue, founder of HR consulting firm Adjunct Leadership Consulting.
 “If you’re in a company that functions that way and you wait until March, you’re not going to get the capital approved for that project in time.”

-Another reason to put down money on a People management platform ASAP is if you have money that was earmarked for 2023 that’s left over.
+Another reason to put down money on a People management platform or HRIS ASAP is if you have money that was earmarked for the year that’s left over.
 If you don’t spend it now, your department’s budget might get cut for the coming year.

 “If, as a manager, you leave some unspent budget at the end of the year, your supervisor will think you asked for too much, so next year, you’re going to receive less,” cautioned Dragos Badea, CEO of Yarooms, a hybrid work platform.